geoffreylitt/wildcard-onward-paper/paper.md

 if not, the programmer can use some set of overlapping data (e.g. an item name) as a shared ID.

+### Local storage adapters

-The **local storage adapter** simply stores a table of data in the browser.
+The local storage adapter simply stores a table of data in the browser.
-This is currently only used to persist annotations: the user makes edits in the table, they are stored privately in the browser, and can be loaded into the table on future pageloads.
+This is currently only used to persist annotations.

+The table view is initialized with empty columns such as `user1` which serve as the user's "scratch space," as shown in [@sec:example].
+When the user makes edits to these columns, new rows are created in the local storage table.
+The rows contain the record ID from the DOM scraping adapter, which enables them to be re-associated with the same records on subsequent pageloads.

 ### Future Adapters